Nigerian man becomes internet sensation cleaning up world's most polluted city

 While a commendable, community-spirited deed, it's not exactly the sort of act you'd think would get thousands of likes and shares.

-However, the city Anaekwe lives in -- Onitsha in southern Nigeria -- has been labeled the most polluted on earth.
+However, the city Anaekwe lives in -- Onitsha in southern Nigeria -- has been labeled the most polluted on Earth.
 Many roads are smothered in waste.
 The air is thick with toxic pollutants (PM10).

 Anaekwe had organized a group of teenagers to clear the trash-laden streets in their local neighbourhood.
 The action of community goodwill received plaudits on the internet.